Weak localization as probe of spin-orbit-induced spin-split bands in bilayer graphene proximity coupled to WSe$_2$

 Having established that the WL signal is consistent with band structure calculations, we now examine how the WL signal evolves with the hole density.
 As shown in Fig.~\ref{f4}c, the amplitude of the WL signal rises sharply at low hole densities near the top of the valence band, peaks at $n = -0.35\times10^{11}$\,cm$^{-2}$, and then decreases again at higher hole densities.
-We model this behavior by considering a general expression for WL/WAL in BLG~\cite{amann2021} (for more details on the model, see Supplementary Information).
-The scattering parameters are estimated based on the cavity dimensions, the diffusion constant, and the Fermi velocity $v_\text{F}(n)$, which we extract from band structure calculations (see Supplementary Information).
+We model this behavior by considering a general expression for WL/WAL in BLG~\cite{amann2021} (for more details on the model, see Supporting Information Section IX).
+The scattering parameters are estimated based on the cavity dimensions, the diffusion constant, and the Fermi velocity $v_\text{F}(n)$, which we extract from band structure calculations.
 Figure~\ref{f4}d shows calculated WL curves for carrier densities in the range of $-0.14$ to $-0.35\times10^{11}$\,cm$^{-2}$ based on the scattering model.
 The increasing WL amplitude with hole density matches well the experimental trend in Fig.~\ref{f4}c.
 Since our model includes only the upper valence band, the WL amplitude increases with hole density across the entire range.
 In contrast, the measured WL amplitude drops sharply when the second valence band is populated (see dashed curves in Fig.~\ref{f4}c).
 Note that at low hole densities, both experiment and simulation show a clear broadening of the WL curves.
-Our model attributes this to a reduced diffusion coefficient, which scales with $v_\text{F}^2/ 2$ and decreases with the Fermi velocity $v_\text{F}(n)$, i.e., decrease with lowering the carrier density.
+Our model attributes this to a reduced diffusion coefficient, which scales with $v_\text{F}^2/ 2$and thus decreases with lowering hole density.

-In summary, we have presented double-gated BLG/\ch{WSe2} heterostructures that combine high mobility, excellent electrostatic control, and clear signatures of proximity-induced spin–orbit coupling in phase-coherent transport.
+In summary, we have presented a double-gated BLG/\ch{WSe2} heterostructure that combines high mobility, excellent electrostatic control, and clear signatures of proximity-induced spin–orbit coupling in phase-coherent transport.
 The use of graphite gates enables clean and tunable band gaps, almost comparable to those in pristine BLG, and allows full access to both conduction and valence bands.
 Notably, no screening effects from the \ch{WSe2} layer are observed, indicating a well-behaved interface.